tylertitsworth/5th-age-srd/Classes/Necromancer.md

 ### Skeletal Minion

 You have a skeleton minion the same level as you that acts as a servant, fights alongside you in battle, and is replaced by a new skeletal minion when it inevitably collapses or is destroyed.
-It is not a summoned create; summoning rules don't ap\ply.
+It is not a summoned create; summoning rules don't apply.

 Your minion acts on your initiative, taking a standard action, a move action, and (if applicable) a quick action.
 You decide whether it takes its turn before or after you.